federicocoppa75/MachineSimulation.NET/README.md

 # MachineSimulation.NET
-This project is an evolution of [**MachineSimulation.DX**](https://github.com/federicocoppa75/MachineSimulation.DX) and was boarn with these targets:
+This project is an evolution of [**MachineSimulation.DX**](https://github.com/federicocoppa75/MachineSimulation.DX):
 * switch from .NET Framework to .NET Core and .NET Standard;
-* load machine data from server REST.
+* load machine data from server REST;
+* remove dependencies from MVVMLightLib;
+* more light viewmodels;
+* more efficient material removal library;
+* manage different type of tools in material removal;
+* more decouplig between modules.

 ## Client
 Application for load machine element models file (*.stl) and post it to data server.